Searching for the best taxi apps like Uber for a ride in the Middle East?

 Developing on-demand taxi application requires app developer’s help.
 You can hire full-stack developer to create Careem app.
 We develop such type of app that works on real-time and has integrated with the payment gateway to make payment.

-The estimated cost of iOS App development for app like Careem or uber requires 520 hours to develop user app and 250 hours for driver app.
+The estimated cost of taxi booking app like Uber or Careem for iOS requires 520 hours to develop user app and 250 hours for driver app.
 If you want to develop an Android app like Careem, then it needs 638 hours to develop user app and 300 hours for driver’s app.
 The development of Web Services (API), Frontend & Backend Websites take 556.45 hours to complete.